Trip1eLift/virtual-avatar/README.md

 # tcp-socket-practice
-This is a POC project to use socket in python
+This is a POC project to use python socket server and react socket client